jubalh/awesome-package-maintainer/README.md

 * short general introduction for newcomer Linux geeks on what a package is and why we have them
 * general collection of tools that packagers use
 * general collection of tips, snippets and best practises useful for packagers of all distributions and systems
-* distribution/system specifc cheat sheets, how tos, walk throughs and hints
+* distribution/system specific cheat sheets, how tos, walk throughs and hints

 This guide will (for now) focus on traditional packaging, not on containerized applications.